Tasker-AI/python-rpg/game-design.md

 - Experience and level-up calculations

 #### Map System
-- 2D list to represent the game world
-- Each cell is a 32x32 pixel tile containing information about terrain and objects
-- Tiles can be walkable or unwalkable
-- Pathfinding algorithm (A* or similar) to find optimal paths
-- Collision detection for impassable terrain and objects
+- Tile-based map with 32x32 pixel tiles
+- Different terrain types with varying properties (walkable, blocking)
+- A* pathfinding algorithm for player movement
+- Map scrolling with player always centered on screen
+- Optimized rendering that only draws visible tiles (with buffer for smooth scrolling)
+- Map transitions between different areas

 #### Combat System
 - Turn-based combat using while loops and conditionals